JaredFern/JaredFern-Source/content/authors/admin/_index.md

  I am a first-year doctoral student in the [Language Technologies Institute](https://lti.cs.cmu.edu) at [Carnegie Mellon University](https://cmu.edu) where I am advised by [Yonatan Bisk](https://yonatanbisk.com/) and [Emma Strubell](https://strubell.github.io/).

  My research interests are primarily in machine learning and natural language processing.
-My goal is to build practical and robust systems capable of understanding, reasoning, and interacting with the real world via natural language.
+My goal is to build practical systems able to understand and reason about the world via natural language.

  Previously, I received my B.S. in Computer Science and B.S. in Electrical Engineering at [Northwestern University](https://northwestern.edu) where I worked with [Doug Downey](https://users.cs.northwestern.edu/~ddowney/) and [Thrasos Pappas](http://users.eecs.northwestern.edu/~pappas/).
 I've also spent time as a Software Engineer at Google.